spine/spine.site/app/views/docs/example.md

 So, the key part of this is the two event handlers we've added, a *change* event on the task's checkbox, and a *click* event on the task's `<a class="destroy" />` link.

-* The checkbox's *change* event invokes the `toggle()` function, which toggle's the tasks's `done` status, then resaving the task - very straightforward!
+* The checkbox's *change* event invokes the `toggle()` function, which toggles the tasks's `done` status, then resaving the task - very straightforward!

 * The link's *click* event invokes `destroyItem()`, which simply destroy the task.

 That's all there is to it.
 Since we're binding to the *update* function, whenever the task changes the view will automatically be re-rendered, checking or un-checking the checkbox as appropriate.
 Similarly, when the task is destroyed, the controller's `destroy()` function will be called, removing the task from the view.

-This tutorial is long enough as-is, so we won't go into in-place editing or updating.
+This tutorial is long enough as is, so we won't go into in-place editing or updating.
 If you want an example of that, see the [full source](https://github.com/maccman/spine.todos).

 ##Next steps